stephenplusplus/gcloud-common/contributing/readme.md

   git clone git@github.com:GoogleCloudPlatform/<project name>.git
   ```

 1. Set up your local development environment.
-See [CONTRIBUTING.md](/CONTRIBUTING.md) for specifics.

-1. Run the project tests as described in [CONTRIBUTING.md](/CONTRIBUTING.md).
+1. Run the project tests.
 You need to be certain that all tests are passing in your local environment before you make any changes.

 1. Create a new local branch.